-This lucky family has a NetWorth of $2M but only half of it is earning them any income but at their expense rate they are not "FIRE" at so they will need to draw down on capital and downsize to reach an age when they can use their retirement accounts.
+This lucky family has a NetWorth of $2M but only half of it is earning them any income.
+At their expense rate they are not "FIRE" so they will need to draw down on capital and downsize to reach an age when they can use their retirement accounts.

 Here is the Downsize FI drawdown strategy from the age of 40 - see assumptions but its all modelled in today's money (inflation-adjusted returns):